Enzo1612/Enzo1612.github.io/_posts/2025-06-18-bandit-intro.md

 ---
-layout: post
+layout: default
-title:  "OverTheWire Bandit: Your First Steps into CTFs"
+title:  "OverTheWire Bandit Intro"
 date:   2025-06-18 10:00:00 +0200
-categories: ctf walkthrough overthewire bandit intro
+categories: bandit
 ---

 Welcome to the start of your CTF journey with **OverTheWire Bandit**!
 This series is designed to gently introduce you to the fundamental concepts of Capture The Flag (CTF) challenges, focusing on command-line basics, file system navigation, and common Linux utilities.